sasoRP/prociv-server-node/README.md

 ## endpoints

+/fetchAll -> fetch all occurrences from ANPC and save to DB
-/all -> get all occurrences from database /distrito/:distritoID -> get occurrences from distrito code (DI) /concelho/:concelhoID -> get occurrences from concelho code (DICO) /freguesia/:freguesiaID -> get occurrences from freguesia code (DICOFRE)
+/all -> get all occurrences from database
+/distrito/:distritoID -> get occurrences from distrito code (DI)
+/concelho/:concelhoID -> get occurrences from concelho code (DICO)
+/freguesia/:freguesiaID -> get occurrences from freguesia code (DICOFRE)

 ## test

 For test run npm/yarn test.
 Testing framework used - JEST